 C* expected, C desired );

-Atomically compares the value pointed to by
+Atomically compares the contents of memory pointed to by

-obj with the value pointed to by
+obj with the contents of memory pointed to by

 *expected (performs load operation).

 The memory models for the read-modify-write and load operations are

 fail respectively.
 The (1-2) versions use memory_order_seq_cst by default.

 The weak forms ((2) and (4)) of the functions are allowed to fail spuriously, that is, act as if *obj != *expected even if they are equal.
 When a compare-and-exchange is in a loop, the weak version will yield better performance on some platforms.
 When a weak compare-and-exchange would require a loop and a strong one would not, the strong one is preferable.

 This is a generic function defined for all atomic object types